sukhjit1992/test-repository/README.md

 # sukh first repo
-sukhjit is an awesome student
+sukhjit is an awesome student. i want to update myself